suellen-vieira/suellen-vieira/README.md

 Data Scientist in training with a background in Physics (BSc and MSc).
 I'm passionate about deep learning, computer vision, and solving real-world problems.
 Experienced in regression, classification, clustering, and natural language processing.
 Currently working on solar panel defect detection using CNNs and YOLO.
 Always eager to learn and explore new technologies

 🎓 **Background:**
-BSc in Physics and currently pursuing an MSc in Physics with a focus on **Quantum Computing** at the Federal University of Santa Catarina (UFSC).
+BSc and Msc in Physics with a focus on **Quantum Computing** at the Federal University of Santa Catarina (UFSC).

 💻 **Interests & Expertise:**
 - Machine Learning & Deep Learning